 Stem cell therapy is the use of living cells as therapeutics to treat disease or injury.
 Read on to learn about the cost requirements of these procedures.

-How is the Cost of Stem Cell Therapy Determined?
+What Is the Cost of Stem Cell Therapy?

 Costs of a Stem Cell Transplantation

-For the patient, stem cell transplant involves multiple steps, including:
+For the patient, a stem cell transplant involves multiple steps, including: